photos (left-to-right): Lisa Mason (2), Kelly McConnell, Bruce Manning

 The vision for Canada’s Biggest Wildlife Garden connects Toronto to Windsor with healthy habitat to save local wildlife, water and our way of life.

 The seeds we plant today will define our future.
-Today, thousands of people are growing hope with native plants to address the triple threat of extinction, climate and health crises in the spirit and practice of reconciliation.
+Thousands of people are growing hope with native plants to address the triple threat of extinction, climate and health crises in the spirit and practice of reconciliation.

 Climate-smart Neighbourhoods for All

-Just one native plant helps to reverse centuries of habitat loss, decolonize the landscape and support rare species survive climate shifts.
+Growing just one native plant helps to reverse centuries of habitat loss.

 Together we are planting seeds for a healthy planet.

 Carolinian Canada partners and volunteers are making a big impact with healthy habitat to: